 TGba Editor: Change the paragraphs below of this subclause as follows:

-The frame format of the WUR wake-up frame is as defined in Figure 9-747a (WUR frame format).
+The frame format of the WUR Wake-up(#Ed) frame is as defined in Figure 9-747a (WUR frame format).

-The Frame Control field is defined in 9.10.2.1.1 (Frame Control field).
+The Frame Control field is as defined in 9.10.2.1.1 (Frame Control field), with the Length Present subfield set to 1 if the Frame Body field is present and the Length Present subfield set to 0 otherwise. (#Ed, M1)

-The Frame Body may be present in the WUR wake-up frame, which signaling is TBD.

-The Frame Body, if present, contains indication of multiple STAs.
-The signaling is TBD.

-The Address field of the WUR wake-up frame is set to
+(#M1)(#Ed)The Address field of the WUR Wake-up frame is set to:

-the Wake Up ID of the intended WUR STA when the frame is individually addressed
+The WUR ID when the frame is individually addressed

-the Group ID when the frame is group addressed
+The group ID when the frame is group addressed

-the Transmit ID when the frame is broadcast addressed.
+The transmit ID when the frame is broadcast addressed

-0 when multiple WIDs are included in the frame body of the frame.
+0 when multiple WIDs are included in the Frame Body field of the frame(#Ed)

-A counter subfield of a WUR wake-up frame is defined as an unsigned integer initialized to 0, that increments when a critical update to the PCR’s BSS parameters has occurred.
+A counter subfield of a WUR Wake-up frame is defined as an unsigned integer initialized to 0, that increments when a critical update to the PCR’s BSS parameters has occurred.
 The size of the counter subfield is TBD.

 WUR Discovery frame format

 The Frame Control field is set as defined in 9.10.2.1.1 (Frame Control field).